-HydraFacial MD bills itself as medical-grade facial rejuvenation that cleanses, detoxifies, exfoliates, extracts and hydrates in one treatment that is appropriate for all skin types -- normal, oily, sensitive, aging.
-(It also promises help with fine line and wrinkles, pore size, and hyper pigmentation ) To me that sounds like what an esthetician does in a customized facial, so I wondered if HydraFacial would really yield superior results.
+HydraFacial MD bills itself as medical-grade facial rejuvenation that cleanses, detoxifies, exfoliates, extracts and hydrates in one treatment that is appropriate for all skin types—normal, oily, sensitive, aging.
+It also promises help with fine line and wrinkles, pore size, and hyperpigmentation.
+Of course, this is what an esthetician is supposed to do in a customized facial, so one wonders–does HydraFacial really yield superior results?

-My conclusion: an esthetician can get better results in a shorter period of time, but it's not as relaxing as a classic facial.
-I tried a 25 minute version (just the basics) and an 80-minute version (with all the Hydrafacial extras plus facial, hand and foot massage) and I liked the longer version better, in part because of all the relaxing hands-on touch.
-Afterwards, my skin looked bright and hydrated, my puffy eyes were back to normal, and I was very happy with the results.
-It was $265 for 80 minutes at The Spa at Whiteface Lodge in Lake Placid.
+There's a 25-minute version (just the basics) and an 80-minute version ($265 for 80 minutes at The Spa at Whiteface Lodge in Lake Placid) with all the Hydrafacial extras plus facial, hand and foot massage.
+Afterward, my skin looked bright and hydrated, my puffy eyes were back to normal, and I was very happy with the results.
+It was

 How Does A Hydrafacial Work?